 Meeting with an attorney for the first time to discuss a very sensitive and personal matter can be a difficult experience.
 Feelings of dread, anxiety, or embarrassment can be very real and strong emotions before your first meeting.

 There is nothing I can write or say to someone that will convince them this process will be fun or enjoyable.
 I would expect to lose all credibility with that person if I even attempted to do something so ridiculous.
-Meeting with a criminal defense attorney for the first time, dealing with charges as serious as a sex crime or crime against children, is not something anyone can emotionally prepare for regardless of their background or life experiences.
+Meeting with a criminal defense attorney for the first time, dealing with charges as serious as a sex crime, is not something anyone can emotionally prepare for regardless of their background or life experiences.

 However, there are a few things you may look forward to during this meeting.
 I am assuming you would like to get some sleep, enjoy some peace of mind, regain a sense of hope, obtain knowledge that you are not alone in this fight, form a belief you can survive these horrible allegations, learn about how the process works, gain confidence and an improvement on your outlook at life and your future, and maybe you can start down the path to enjoy life again or at least realize that may be possible again.

 I am not going to promise all of these results as a product of simply meeting with me, but I have yet to know of a client that has walked out of one of my meetings and not be satisfied with the answers they have received or had confidence in the plan or enjoyed a renewed sense of comfort or hope.
 You should feel better coming out of the meeting.
 The uncertainty and fear that comes from simply not understanding what is going on or what will happen and the belief you are alone on that island all are addressed during that first meeting.